 Older kids will be able to tune into how much their hearing can guide their directional sense.
 This game makes a great homeschool lesson on senses.
 It's also great when camping or for Hunter-Gatherer themed birthday parties.

 Did I ever tell you that I had a Hunter-Gatherer themed baby shower?

 It was awesome.
 Hunter-Gatherer is an awesome party theme.
 I'm waiting for Hallmark to come up with a Paleo-Party Invite.
 With a spear, of course.

-Speaking of hunter-gatherers, a big aspect of h-d culture includes large groups of kids varied in age, non-sibling, playing or working together.
-See if you can manifest this with your children -- once a week? once a month? -- a big group of kids, all ages and sizes, spending an hour together learning about their internal and external environments, and depending on one another for survival.
+Speaking of hunter-gatherers, a large aspect of H-G culture includes groups of kids varied in age, non-sibling, playing or working together.
+See if you can manifest this with your children—once a week? once a month?—a big group of kids, all ages and sizes, spending an hour together learning about their internal and external environments, and depending on one another for survival.
 Or at least for finding the dude with the drum.